riderx/awesome-capacitor/readme.md

 - [Burger King](https://ionic.io/resources/articles/burger-king-design-system) - How Burger King Brought Their Design System to Mobile.
 - [Capacitor vs Cordova](https://ionic.io/resources/articles/capacitor-vs-cordova-modern-hybrid-app-development) - This guide provides an overview of Capacitor and how it stacks up against Cordova.

+## Demo Apps

+- [capacitor-testapp](https://github.com/ionic-team/capacitor-testapp) - The Capacitor TestApp is used to develop new features and verify bug fixes in Capacitor and the official plugins.
+- [capacitor-plugin-demo](https://github.com/robingenz/capacitor-plugin-demo) - Simple Ionic Angular app to demonstrate the use of certain Capacitor plugins.
+- [capacitor-firebase-plugin-demo](https://github.com/robingenz/capacitor-firebase-plugin-demo) - Simple Ionic Angular app to demonstrate the use of certain Capacitor Firebase plugins.
+- [capacitor-updater-plugin-demo](https://github.com/Cap-go/demo-app) - Simple Ionic Vue app to demonstrate the use of OTA updates

 ## Community

 Places to discuss about Capacitor